nehalkhan2410/CI-CD/markdowns/JenkinsCredentials.md

 By clicking on available credentials you will be able to `update, delete or move` the existing credentials.

-You can create new set of credentials to be used in pipeline by clicking on **Add credentials** option from left panel.
+You can create new set of credentials to be used in pipeline by clicking on **Add Credentials** option from left panel.

 <img src="../images/options_for_credentials.png" alt="options_for_credentials" style="height:150px;"/>